krishaamer/green-filter-research/research/literature/finance.md

 -   The advice consultancies are providing to banks establishes a common language and helps banks to sell strategical alignment for long-term institutional sustainability in terms of finance, social, and governance.

 -   For AI-powered assistants to be able to provide guidance, metrics are needed to evaluate sustainable assets, and ESG provides the current state-of-the-art for this.
 The largest obstacle to eco-friendly investing is greenwashing where companies and governments try to portray an asset as green when in reality it’s not.
 A personal investing assistant can provide an interface to focus on transparency, highlighting data sources and limitations, to help users feel in control of their investment decisions, and potentially even provide large-scale consumer feedback on negative practices back to the business through infringement discovery.

+## Digital Currency {#digital-currency}

+-   Emele Onu & Anthony Osae-Brown (2022) reports how in order to promote eNaira use, the Nigerian government limited the amount of cash that can be withdrawn from ATMs.
+“In Nigeria’s largely informal economy, cash outside banks represents 85% of currency in circulation and almost 40 million adults are without a bank account.”

+## Sustainable Saving {#sustainable-saving}

+-   Savings and Investing are conflate into the same chapter because the large majority of savings that people have are invested by their banks.
+Thus the question of *sustainable savings* comes one of where exactly are they invested and what is the impact of that investment of sustainability.
+-   There are two ways to look at sustainable savings and this chapter is going to look at both of them.
+1) Savings in CO2e emissions 2) Savings in the financial sense of the word.
+-   Assumptions: — where to put money makes a difference to sustainability. i.e. it matters what we buy, what we save, and where we invest
+-   Investing is a stronger signal to business than interactions on social media.
+Design Stakeholder capitalism.
+In future company every company should get a sustainability plan. this can be a push in that direction if companies with a sustainability plan become more competitive because of higher consumer demand.
+-   Hypothesis?

 ### Governments and Legislation {#governments-and-legislation}